Transform Your Space: 20 Best Air-Purifying Plants for You!

-Most of our household materials, including furniture, appliances, and cleaning supplies, emit a wide range of harmful gases in the air.
+Most household materials, including furniture, appliances, and cleaning supplies, emit a wide range of harmful gases in the air.

-Some of the most harmful ones include ammonia, benzene, formaldehyde, trichloroethylene, carbon monoxide, xylene, and many others.
+Some of the most harmful ones include ammonia, benzene, formaldehyde, trichloroethylene, carbon monoxide, and xylene.

-These gases need to be filtered out from the air, and some indoor plants do this job very efficiently.
-In addition, research has found that some of these plants can absorb these harmful chemicals from the air and help improve air quality and air circulation in our homes.
+These gases must be filtered out of the air, and some indoor plants do this job very efficiently.
+Research has also found that some plants can absorb these harmful chemicals from the air and help improve air quality and circulation in our homes.

-But which indoor plants are the best air purifier?
-I researched and picked the 20 best Air Purifying Indoor Plants that can improve the air quality and make your home aesthetically pleasing.
+But which indoor plants are the best air purifiers?
+I researched and picked the 20 best Air Purifying Indoor Plants to improve air quality and make your home aesthetically pleasing.

 Please note: Simplify Plants is reader-supported.
 Some links in the post are affiliate links and I get a commission from purchases made through links in the post.